HussainAther/scrape/src/README.md

     - Usage: `python bs4.py`
     - Requirements: Beautiful Soup (with `pip install bs4` or `sudo pip install bs4`).

+* `cache.py` : Create cache directories of what you want to download.
+    - Uasge: `python cache.py`

 * `callback.py` : Output the scraped data to a csv file.
     - Usage `python callback.py`